 How does it work?

 We strive to make the hiring process as easy as possible for you.
-Take a look at our Student Profiles to see resumes, LinkedIn pages, and contact info for each student.
+Take a look at our Student Profiles (soon to be updated in November 2021) to see resumes, LinkedIn pages, and contact info for each student.
 You can contact students directly to set up an interview or send an email to program staff to get help identifying a student(s) who fits your company's needs.
-You can also fill out this quick form to express interest in hiring an intern(s) for the spring 2021 semester.
-Once one that page, you can upload a job description and indicate the types of interns you are looking for (e.g. major, interest area, or skill set), and we will solicit applications from relevant students.
+You can also fill out this quick form to express interest in hiring an intern(s) for the spring 2022 semester.
+Once on that page, you can upload a job description and indicate the types of interns you are looking for (e.g. major, interest area, or skill set), and we will solicit applications from relevant students.

 Why you should consider hiring a University of Notre Dame student?